 One factor that has not been adjusted for in this analysis is the impact of caring responsibilities on career progression and pay.
 Anecdotally this is another key driver affecting the gender pay gap.
 Caring responsibilities vary significantly across genders.As at 30 June 2018, there were 567 employees on parental leave (1.1% of the Public Service workforce) made up of 555 females and 12 males (i.e. 98% of people on parental leave at 30 June 2018 were women).

 While data analysis can help to highlight some of the factors that contribute to pay gaps, it does not negate them as factors that need to be addressed in order to reduce the gender pay gap further.

 Unlike the gender pay gap, ethnic pay gaps have not shown improvement over time.
-However, like the gender pay gap, ethnic pay gaps can relate to occupational segregation or the occupation profile of a particular ethnic group.
+Like the gender pay gap, ethnic pay gaps can relate to occupational segregation or the occupation profile of a particular ethnic group.
 Māori, Pacific and Asian public servants are over-represented in occupation groups that are lower paid.
 The graph below shows that in the Public Service men tend to be paid more than women, and Europeans tend to be paid more than other ethnicities.
 Although Pacific men had the largest increase in average salaries in 2018, Pacific women had one of the lowest increases.

 Māori, Asian and Pacific ethnicities are also underrepresented in the top three tiers of management in the Public Service.